British industrial architecture: Cathedrals of progress

 Britain's railways, the first in the world, transformed both ordinary life and industry with unprecedentedly rapid transport.
 The railways showed off their importance with architecture that both referred to the past and celebrated the future.
 The French poet Théophile Gautier described the new railway stations as "cathedrals of the new humanity".
-Newcastle Central station, despite its curved platforms, was given a fully-covered roof in 1850, the earliest surviving one on the country.
+Newcastle railway station, despite its curved platforms, was given a fully-covered roof in 1850, the earliest surviving one on the country.
 Bristol Temple Meads railway station has a cathedral-like exterior with Gothic arches and a pinnacled tower, while the 1841 old station there had a hammerbeam roof, said to have been modelled on Westminster Hall's timbers.
 The Great Western Railway's engineer, Isambard Kingdom Brunel, indeed described the station as "a cathedral to the iron horse".
-London Paddington station was designed by Brunel, inspired by Joseph Paxton's Crystal Palace and the München Hauptbahnhof.
+Paddington railway station was designed by Brunel, inspired by Joseph Paxton's Crystal Palace and the München Hauptbahnhof.